oscar-barlow/java-quickstart/3-lombok-jackson-guava/3-2-jackson-guava/ReadMe.md

 And yet, when we log out the questions, we don't have to do any kind of JSON parsing or anything.
 We can in fact just call a getter for a field on the `Question` class.

 This is because Jackson has parsed the JSON into a `Questions` object, and then further into individual `Question` objects.
+Importantly, the Java objects have exactly the same structure, and exactly the same field names as the JSON.
+Otherwise Jackson wouldn't know how to do the deserialisation.

 Jackson is a very mature Java library, the purpose of which is to make it trivial to work with data in other formats (XML, CSV, JSON) in code.
 A lot of what Jackson does is done by the `ObjectMapper` class.
 You can see it at work in the `TriviaService` class in this project.